Is IG Good for Crypto in 2026?

 - Trust: FCA registered with 50+ years of trading history (FTSE 250)

-- Convenience: One platform for crypto,
+- Convenience: One platform for crypto, shares, and forex

-- No Yield: No staking rewards available
+- No staking: No yield or rewards available on any coin

-- Selection: 55+ coins (Updated) – still fewer than Coinbase (250+) or Kraken (350+)
+- Smaller selection: 55+ coins - still fewer than Coinbase (250+) or Kraken (350+)

 What are the Fees?